 Stanford University strives to provide a place of work and study free of sexual harassment, intimidation or exploitation.
 It is expected that students, faculty, staff and other individuals covered by this policy will treat one another with respect.

 c.
 Prompt Attention

 The University recognizes the importance of confidentiality.
 Sexual harassment advisers and others responsible for implementing this policy will respect the confidentiality and privacy of individuals reporting or accused of sexual harassment to the extent reasonably possible.
-Examples of situations where confidentiality cannot be maintained include circumstances when the law requires disclosure of information and when disclosure required by the University outweighs protecting the rights of others.
+Examples of situations where confidentiality cannot be maintained include circumstances when the law requires disclosure of information and/or when disclosure by the University is necessary to protect the safety of others.

 e.
 Protection Against Retaliation

 Retaliation is any materially adverse action that would dissuade a reasonable person from making or supporting a claim of harassment or discrimination.
 Retaliation violates the law and Stanford’s policy.
 Retaliation can be direct such as changing an employee’s work location, pay or schedule, or for students, changing a grade or denying access to a program, or it can be indirect such as intimidating, threatening, or harassing an employee or student who has raised a claim or participated as a witness in an investigation.
 All parties to a concern are prohibited from engaging in intimidating actions directly or through support persons.

 However, intentionally making a false report or providing false information is grounds for discipline.

 Stanford is committed to the principles of free inquiry and free expression.
 Vigorous discussion and debate are fundamental to the University, and this policy is not intended to stifle teaching methods or freedom of expression generally, nor will it be permitted to do so.
 However, sexual harassment is neither legally protected expression nor the proper exercise of academic freedom.
 It compromises the integrity of the University, its tradition of intellectual freedom and the trust placed in its members.